transformerlab/transformerlab-docs/for-teams/advanced-install/air-gapped-systems.md

 **Please reach out to our team.** We would be happy to walk you through the architecture and guide you on how to make Transformer Lab a helpful, secure asset for your researchers.

 ---

-**Would you like me to draft a technical "Installation Requirements" document that your IT or SysAdmin team can use to vet the platform?**